pgailinas/dip-ai-image-detection/docs/04B_Extract_Spatial_Features.md

 ## Processing Workflow

-This notebook executes a structured sequence of steps to extract spatial-domain image features:
+This notebook executes a structured sequence of steps:

-1. **Environment Setup and Data Loading**
+1. **Environment Setup and Input Verification**
-   The runtime environment is initialized, required libraries are imported, and training and test metadata are loaded.
+   The runtime environment is initialized, the repository is cloned, Google Drive is mounted, and required inputs are verified.

-2. **Image Access and Preparation**
+2. **Image Extraction (if needed)**
-   Preprocessed images are accessed using metadata references to ensure consistent input data.
+   The preprocessed image archive is extracted into the local runtime.
+Images are stored in a **flat directory structure** with no subdirectories.

+3. **Metadata Loading**
+   A single subset (`train` or `test`) is loaded based on the `SUBSET_NAME` setting.

+4. **Image Access**
+   Image paths are constructed directly from filenames in metadata.

-3. **Spatial Feature Computation**
+5. **Spatial Feature Computation**
    Image intensity data is analyzed to compute:

    * Global intensity statistics
-   * Local entropy measures
+   * Local entropy maps
    * Variance-based texture descriptors
+   * Noise residual characteristics

-4. **Feature Extraction**
+6. **Feature Extraction**
    Statistical descriptors are derived to capture brightness, contrast, texture variability, and structural complexity.

-5. **Feature Table Construction**
+7. **Feature Table Construction**
-   Extracted features are combined with metadata to form structured datasets for both training and test subsets.
+   Extracted features are combined with metadata to form a structured dataset.

-6. **Validation and Output Generation**
+8. **Validation and Output Generation**
-   Feature tables are validated for completeness and consistency, then saved for downstream processing.
+   Feature tables are validated and saved for downstream processing.

 ---